In this guide

 Graph neural networks and behavioral pattern analysis reduce false positives by 40%, according to research from the Bank for International Settlements.
 AI fraud detection learns what "normal" looks like for each customer segment and flags genuine anomalies, not statistical noise.

-The math: Banks using AI fraud detection report $50M+ per year in fraud prevention.
-For mid-size financial companies, the impact is proportional - a lending company processing $100M annually might prevent $500K-$2M in fraud losses while cutting investigation time by 60%.
+Banks using AI fraud detection report $50M+ per year in fraud prevention.
+For mid-size financial companies the impact is proportional: a lending company processing $100M annually might prevent $500K-$2M in fraud losses while cutting investigation time by 60%.

 3. Loan underwriting and credit assessment